-Hurricane Dorian Expected to Hit Florida as a Category 4
+Hurricane Dorian Strengthens to Category 2 as It Heads for Florida

 On Monday, Tropical Depression Erin formed in the Atlantic Ocean between Bermuda and the United States, but it is not expected to threaten the U.S. East Coast.

-Spaghetti charts, like the one above, that track the many possible paths of the hurricane have been making the rounds as experts try and predict where Hurricane Dorian will hit.
+Spaghetti charts, like the one above, show the potential paths of Hurricane Dorian as predicted by various computer models.
+However, it’s not as simple as averaging out the different models to get the most accurate prediction.
 These charts — sometimes referred to as an “ensemble forecast” — are all about finding trends in the multiple possible outcomes, John Homenuk, a meteorologist at New York Metro Weather, a community-based meteorology company, tells TIME.

 “If you’re in those areas where you see there’s a high concentration of models showing storms moving towards your area, that’s when you have to start your hurricane preparation plan,” Homenuk says.